Synthetixio/synthetix/docs/contracts/Proxy.md

 When operating in the `CALL` style, this function allows the proxy's underlying contract (and only that contract) to emit events from the proxy's address.

+**Usage**

+Assuming our event signature is `MyEvent(A indexed indexedArg, B data1, C data2)`, invocation in an underlying contract looks something like the following:

+`proxy._emit(abi.encode(data1, data2), 2, keccak256('MyEvent(A,B,C)'), bytes32(indexedArg), 0, 0);`

+In the implementation, such expressions are typically wrapped in convenience functions like `emitMyEvent(A indexedArg, B data1, C data2)`.

+In Solidity, `indexed` arguments are published as log topics, while non-`indexed` ones are abi-encoded together in order and included as data.
+The keccak-256 hash of the Solidity event signature is always included as the first topic.
+The format of this signature is `EventName(type1,...,typeN)`, with no spaces between the argument types, omitting the `indexed` keyword and the argument name.
+For more information, see the official Solidity documentation [here](https://solidity.readthedocs.io/en/v0.5.11/contracts.html#events) and [here](https://solidity.readthedocs.io/en/v0.5.11/abi-spec.html#abi-events).

+This function takes 4 arguments for log topics.
+How many of these are consumed is determined by the `numTopics` argument, which can take the values from 0 to 4, corresponding to the EVM `LOG0` to `LOG4` instructions.
+In the case that an event has fewer than 3 indexed arguments, the remaining slots can be provided with 0.
+Any excess topics are simply ignored.
+Note that 0 is a valid argument for `numTopics`, which produces `LOG0`, an "event" that only has data and no signature.

+!!! caution
+    If this proxy contract were to be rewritten with Solidity v0.5.0 or above, it would be necessary to slightly simplify the calls to `abi.encode` with `abi.encodeWithSignature`.

+    See [the official Solidity documentation](https://solidity.readthedocs.io/en/v0.5.11/050-breaking-changes.html#semantic-and-syntactic-changes) for more discussion.
+The exact behaviour of the abi encoding functions is defined [here](https://github.com/ethereum/solidity/blob/7dcc47ed57f5a6ea3761e54da5a4d7bbe055b5a7/libsolidity/codegen/ExpressionCompiler.cpp#L973).

 ???+ example "Details"

     **Signature**